shmup/card-game-rules/cuttle.md

 ###  Do Queens protect against "countering" twos?

 > The second most common question I am asked :-).
-The answer is yes: Queens prevent the targetting of any single card controlled by that player, however briefly.
+The answer is yes: Queens prevent the targeting of any single card controlled by that player, however briefly.

 ### May a two be used to cancel an opponent's two?